lorentzben/labnotebook/content/post/2022-11-03-report-07/index.md

 Today I want to get some good momentum with visualize ampliseq.
 I know that I will slow down when class time comes, especially since I must finish my project proposal today during class.
 If there is overflow time too then I can also start my analysis of one of the tissues.
 I have a feeling that the analysis will be pretty straight forward to run, the long part will be making sense out of my results.
 I think two types of result will be good to examine.
 1: Did I recover the same number/type of DEG as the original paper?
 2: What trends do my DEG point to?

+### Visualize Ampliseq

+One current issue is that report_04_*.log is stored in the report_gen_file dir in the projectDir, I've tried to delete it in the script and tried to not generate those files but it did not work, current solution is rm -rf ~/.nextflow/assets/lorentzben/visualize-ampliseq .

+I was able to implement report 07 rarefaction charts.

+I am working on implementing report 08, the first attempt failed due to OOM error but is restarting.